WebAssembly/spec/document/core/syntax/types.rst

 Type Identifiers
 ~~~~~~~~~~~~~~~~

-Types such as :ref:`function types <syntax-functype>` are not embedded directly into other types, such as :ref:`reference types <syntax-reftype>`.
+Defined types like :ref:`function types <syntax-functype>` are not embedded directly into other types, such as :ref:`reference types <syntax-reftype>`.
 Instead, they are referred to indirectly.

 In a :ref:`module <syntax-module>` and during validation, this indirection is expressed through a :ref:`type index <syntax-typeidx>`, whose meaning is confined to one module.